The total XRP counter read 33,733,332,712.47

 The small sphere whizzed past his head as the large one stopped bobbing in front of him.
 It started spinning and he could see flashes of his digital past in its dark glassy surface.
 Pirated Napster songs popped in and out of focus, while his first Yahoo email account fragmented, shooting letters and the @ symbol off into the digital void.

 The sphere began to slow its spin as Edom’s Token value depreciated in value.
 He watched as the fractional amounts of XRP were reduced.
 It felt like it would never stop.
-Just how much would this whip cost him, he thought.
+Just how much would this wipe cost him, he thought.
 The numbers slowed and stopped before flicking upward by one.
 The black sphere bobbed in front of him and weaved off leftward.

 Edom stood and walked toward the granite door, exited the room, and walked toward the elevator cartridge.
 Descending he could see the XRP total on the outside surface of the building across the loop rail again.
 It now read 33,733,332,578.54.

-At ground level he stepped from the cartridge and walked rightward toward the buildings exit.
+At ground level, he stepped from the cartridge and walked rightward toward the building’s exit.
 Once outside he was greeted with a brisk wind which gave him a slight chill.
 Running towards the loop rail his token dinged on the side of the horizontal carriage as he skipped over the entrance edge and landed on a seat just inside.

-In the seat next to him was a woman in business dress who was looking at him with curiosity through blurred over pupils.
+In the seat next to him was a woman in a business dress who was looking at him with curiosity through blurred over pupils.
 He ignored her token projection and starred at the back of the seat in front of him.
 On the screen rolled the value of XRP instead of the total amount of reducing XRP.
 The value was moving upward just as fast as the amount was being reduced.